 The Bottom Line:

-- Does American Airlines Still Accept ESA Letters? - American Airlines changed its policy to no longer treat emotional support animals as the same as service dogs.
+- Does American Airlines Still Accept ESA Letters? - American Airlines changed its policy to no longer treat emotional support animals like service animals.
 As a result, ESA letters are not accepted.

-- What is a PSD Letter? - PSD letters are a method of documenting that a PSD is a service animal.
+- What is a PSD Letter? - PSD letters are a method of documenting a PSD as a service animal.